-The School's (including the EYFS) DSL is Miss Lauren Evans who is a member of the Senior Management Team.
+The School's (including the EYFS) DSL is Mr James Lowden who is a member of the Senior Management Team.

 Miss Hayley Roberts and Mr Matthew Amery are the DDSL and the person to whom reports should be made in the absence of the DSL.
-This ensures there is the required cover for the role at all times.
+This ensures there is always the required cover for the role.